 - Available insurance coverage.

 Each of these factors, specific to the facts of your case, impacts your case value.
+This is one reason why online Traumatic brain injury (TBI) settlement calculators are ineffective.

 The more severe your brain injury, the higher the settlement value of your case.
 This is because when an injury is severe, you’ll face higher medical bills, more lost wages, and potentially greater emotional and psychological difficulties than if you have less severe injuries.
 Even two victims with similar brain injuries can have different case values because of the recovery process.
 If one victim has long-lasting effects, their case value might be higher than the other person who shows no residual effects of a brain injury.